s4dmw/s4dmw.github.io/journal-week-2.md

 #### Tears On My Keyboard: A Journal of Week 2

 The emotional rollercoaster week of Front End Engineering started off with a holiday.
-Normally this would be a good thing, but in the FEE world this means the same amount of pain spread out over fewer days.
+Normally this would be a good thing, but in the FEE world this means that the amount of pain of a normal week is spread out over fewer days.
+Higher pain per day factor can't be good for anyone!!
 Right?
-Higher pain per day factor can't be good for anyone!!